cotarr/collab-backend-api/postman/README.md

 ## Getting an access_token from auth server

+The authorization method should have been preset after importing the collection.

 - Select Collection, then select collection Authorization tab
 - The following arguments are populated from local variables
  - Grant Type: Authorization Code